-Bringing together work by some of the world’s most notable artists, True Faith explores the ongoing significance and legacy of New Order and Joy Division through the wealth of visual art their music has inspired.
+Bringing together work by some of the world’s most notable artists, True Faith explored the ongoing significance and legacy of New Order and Joy Division through the wealth of visual art their music has inspired.

-Curated by Matthew Higgs and Jon Savage with archivist Johan Kugelberg, True Faith is centred on four decades’ worth of extraordinary contemporary works from artists such as Julian Schnabel, Jeremy Deller, Liam Gillick, Mark Leckey, Glenn Brown and Slater B Bradley, all directly inspired by the two groups.
+Curated by Matthew Higgs and Jon Savage with archivist Johan Kugelberg, True Faith was centred on four decades’ worth of extraordinary contemporary works from artists such as Julian Schnabel, Jeremy Deller, Liam Gillick, Mark Leckey, Glenn Brown and Slater B Bradley, all directly inspired by the two groups.

 ‘The exhilarating art and afterlife of Joy Division and New Order…This terrific show is a reminder of how art was at the core of Manchester’s most enigmatic band… True Faith is a terrific, somnolent, and exhilarating exhibition… The absent presence of Curtis is everywhere’ The Guardian – 5 STARS

 ‘Pop to Manchester for an electric show… Proof of the bands’ standing in creative circles is the calibre of artists the show features’ The Times – 4 STARS

 Liam Gillick, Peter Saville and Matthew Higgs were in conversation with Hans Ulrich Obrist at 2pm Saturday July 8 at The Stoller Hall.
 Tickets are £5 via Interdependence or call 0843 208 1840.